Military history of African Americans: Black men in combat

 These black infantry volunteers continued to fight with the First Army into Germany right through V-E Day.
 Then half were let go; the other half, despite their protests, returned to the grind of "support jobs," still essential in mopping up what was left of Europe.
 Of the 900,000 African Americans in the US Army, deployed in over a thousand units to North Africa, Italy, Europe, and the Pacific, these volunteers were part of the very few – only 3 percent – who were in combat outfits, and of those, even fewer engaged in actual combat.

-Though largely forgotten after the war, this temporary expedient of turning to underused black troops after The Battle of the Bulge killed 69,000 Americans was a key, if unknown, step toward finally integrating the troops, which occurred in 1948, after the Korean War had begun.

-These black combat units – pilots, tank units, infantrymen – proved, beyond question, the combat worthiness of the black soldier.

-The true death toll of black Americans who served their country in WWII is murky and controversial, and will never truly be known.
-The actual combat deaths tallied is under a thousand, but the casualties inflicted in war include from more than deaths in battle; they include the missing, the captured, succumbing to illnesses in war-related places like malaria in the jungle, proximity to explosives handled by truckers and stevedores, aerial bombing, terrible burns from oil fires in hangars and on decks, drowning in torpedoed ships with young "Messmen" deep in the galley – with 2 million African-Americans serving in every theater of the war, the true casualty rate is surely in the thousands.

-Also uncounted in the death toll are the 57,000 Filipinos who died defending an American possession, the Philippine Islands, its independence declared in 1946.

 Officer training continued to expand to create hundreds of African-American officers in all branches.
 Before the U.S. entered the war in 1941, there were only five black officers.
 By the end of the war, there were 7,000 In 1945, Frederick C. Branch became the first African-American United States Marine Corps officer.
 However, in the still-segregated military, African-American officers were not allowed to command white troops until Truman integrated the troops in 1948.